 Final thoughts…

-Next time you feel yourself fighting cravings late at night, why not reach for one of the eight foods listed here?
+Next time you find yourself fighting cravings late at night, why not reach for one of the eight foods listed here?
 They’re healthy, will hopefully keep you full until the morning, and might even help you drift off.

 Do you consistently find yourself hungry before bed?
 If so, what’s your favourite go-to snack?
 We’d love to hear from you in the comments below.